• Skip to primary navigation

 • ×

-Home » Allergy Free
+Home » Paleo

-Healthy Blueberry Crumb Bars (Paleo, Vegan)
+Paleo Blueberry Crumb Bars (No Oats)

-Published: Apr 4, 2023 · by Katie
+Published: Jan 31, 2026 · by Katie

 Jump to Recipe·Print Recipe

-I always forget how delicious crumb bars, crisps and cobblers are until I make them!
+As someone who LOVES chocolate, I always forget how delicious crumb bars, crisps and cobblers are until I make them!
 There's nothing quite as satisfying as a simple shortbread dough baked together with a gooey fruit filling.

-Why You'll Love these Healthy Blueberry Crumb Bars
+Why You'll Love these Blueberry Crumb Bars

-• Taste delicious eaten warm or chilled
+• taste delicious eaten warm or chilled

 Ingredients